Unrestricted Permutation forces Extrapolation: Variable Importance Requires at least One More Model, or There Is No Free

 \cite{randomforests} designed the method specifically for use with random forests and considered {\em out-of-bag} (OOB) loss in which variable importance is averaged over trees, measured with that part of the data not used to construct the corresponding tree.
 For more general learners, either training or test loss can be used.
 Since being introduced, numerous variations on this idea have appeared.
 As one recent notable example, \citet{fisher2019all} considered averaging over all possible permutations and derived concentration bounds based on $U$-statistics.
-Nonetheless, all of these methods consist of the same permute-and-predict (PaP) structure \citep[][also provide a version based on conditional permutatations]{fisher2019all}; our simulations employ both the $\mbox{VI}_j^{\pi}$ and OOB importances when examining random forests.
+Nonetheless, each of these methods utilizes the same general permute-and-predict (PaP) structure \citep[][also provide a version based on conditional permutatations]{fisher2019all}; our simulations employ both the $\mbox{VI}_j^{\pi}$ and OOB importances when examining random forests.

 \item[Partial Dependence Plots (PDPs)] \cite{Friedman2001} suggested examining the effect of feature $j$ by plotting the average prediction as the feature is changed.
 Specifically, letting $X^{x,j}$ be the matrix of feature values where the $j$th entry of every row has been replaced with value $x$, we define the partial dependence function